 The Trust Game

 The standard one-shot Trust Game in Figure @ref(fig:TG-graph) captures the core elements of previously sketched dilemma situations (e.g., Camerer and Weigelt 1988; Dasgupta 1988).
-The Trust Game involves two actors: actor 1, the “trustor”, and actor 2, the “trustee”.
+The Trust Game involves two actors: actor 1, the “trustor”, and actor 2, the “trustee”, both assumed to be completely informed about the structure and the payoffs of the game.
 First, the trustor decides whether to place trust.
 If no trust is placed, the game ends and the trustor and trustee receive Pi (i=1,2), respectively.
 If trust is placed, the trustee can honor or abuse trust.
 Honored trust yields the payoff Ri, which is better for both actors than the situation in which no trust is placed (Ri>Pi).
 Abused trust however yields T2>R2 for the trustee, which shows why the trustee has an incentive to behave untrustworthy.
-It is assumed that the actors are completely informed about the structure and the payoffs of the game.
 Given that abused trust is associated with payoff S1<P1 for the trustor, anticipating on the trustee’s incentives to abuse trust, the trustor is better off by not placing trust in the first place.